ubernaut/resume/README.md

 I use this to convert markdown files which contain my resume, employment history, and project history into both PDF and HTML formats for distribution.

 ## deps:
-sudo apt install pandoc texlive-latex-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra pdftk
+sudo apt install pandoc pdftk

+Install Google Chrome or Chromium for PDF rendering.
+The build script looks for `google-chrome`, `chromium`, or `chromium-browser` on `PATH`.

 ## to use: